gg582/ssh-chatter/README.md

 > - Chat with the resident Eliza persona using `/pm eliza <message>` for a direct line without the old `/eliza-chat` command.
 > - `/banname <nickname>` lets operators block suspicious login names up front, forcing clients to pick something else before joining.
 > - Follow communities from inside the terminal with the `/rss` reader (`/rss list`, `/rss read <tag>`, operators manage feeds with `/rss add <url> <tag>` and `/rss del <tag>`).
-> - Matrix rooms can now mirror the chat through a triple-layer AES-256-GCM bridge (`CHATTER_MATRIX_*` toggles encrypt every hop in a Tor-style onion before messages leave the server).
+> - (WIP) Matrix rooms can now mirror the chat through a triple-layer AES-256-GCM bridge (`CHATTER_MATRIX_*` toggles encrypt every hop in a Tor-style onion before messages leave the server).

 ## Recent enhancements